AlabasterRig/FallGuySurvival/Bugs.md

 - If Hunger reduces to 0, then Thirst will stop reducing.
 (Fixed long ago).
 - Inventory not opening if no items added beforehand.
 It also doesn't open even after picking up an item after initially opening an empty inventory.
 (Fixed in previous commits).
 - Interaction Rayrace not working on mushroom (Interaction Trace or Actor not being added to InteractionActor Array).
+- Cannot pickup actor again after regrowth and `OnDayChange` breakpoint not hitting.
+(Fixed long ago)
+- Time not updating correctly as the day change does not get loaded once saved.
+(Fixed long ago)

 ### Fixed Bugs Code
 - Jumping while in the air or clicking the jump button again reduces stamina.